o19s/ndoch-trademark-challenge/README.md

 #### 1. Create a new EC2 Security Group

 - [Amazon has a great walkthrough][1]
-- Port 7474 should be carefully restricted (Neo4j access)
+- Port 7474 should be open (Neo4j access)
+    - In production you might want to change this!
 - Port 22 should be open (SSH Access)

 #### 2. Create and download an EC2 keypair